 Sore throat?
 Cough?
 Stuffy nose?
 It’s more than likely that you’re coming down with something!
 It’s never fun getting ill, especially over the festive period.
-With colds seemingly more common at this time of year, we’ve pulled together some top tips to help you prevent catching a cold, and a handy cold fighting checklist – just in case you’re unfortunate enough to get one.
+With colds seemingly more common at this time of year, we’ve pulled together some top tips to help you avoid catching a cold, along with a handy cold-fighting checklist – just in case you’re unfortunate enough to get one.

 It’s said that the average adult gets three colds each year, so they can be hard to avoid!
 You catch a cold by coming into contact with an infected person.
 If you touch a surface that’s been in contact with someone who has a cold, and then touch your eyes, nose or mouth, there’s a chance you’ll also catch it.

 If you’ve got a really bad cold, it could be that you’ve caught the flu virus.
 Colds and flu share similar symptoms, for example coughing and a sore throat, but they’re caused by different viruses – with flu being more serious, especially for young children, older adults, pregnant women and people who suffer from asthma.